lambdahands/opticlj/README.md

 The `in-ns` expression allows us to evaluate this file, which is especially useful if your editor integrates with the REPL.

-Next, if we change the implementation of `add` and re-run the optic, we get an output confirming the snapshot was checked:
+Next, if we change the implementation of `add` and re-run the optic, we get output confirming the snapshot was checked:

 ```clj